 Quantum mechanics, a theoretical description of the microscopic world, is developed and connected to the equilibrium behavior of macroscopic systems through statistical mechanics.
 Topics include: mathematical tools; the failure of classical mechanics; the postulates of quantum mechanics; prototype microscopic systems; hydrogen-like atoms; multi-electron atoms; molecular orbitals; rotational, vibrational, and electronic spectroscopy; the Boltzmann distribution; introductory statistical mechanics; and chemical equilibrium.

 Instrumental methods for qualitative and quantitative chemical analysis.
-Topics include experimental design, calibration approaches, analytical figures of merit, molecular spectroscopy (UV-visible, IR, NMR, fluorescence), atomic spectroscopy, chromatographic separators (GC, LC), ionization methods, mass spectrometry, and special topics.
+Topics include experimental design, calibration approaches, analytical figures of merit, molecular spectroscopy (UV-visible, IR, NMR, fluorescence), atomic spectroscopy, chromatographic separations (GC, LC), ionization methods, mass spectrometry, and special topics.

 Theory and practice of chemical analysis in the laboratory.
 Statistics of small data sets.
 Introduction to formal scientific writing.
 Laboratory required.